 Known for its southern charm and hospitality along with its antebellum architecture many of it’s historic buildings and spaces are said to host a specter or two.

 Steeped in legends and lore from ancient Hawaiian days to missionary days and beyond the 50th.
-State has its own hosts of haunted places.
-Night Marchers are said to walk the land at night and Madame Pele the volcano goddess can be frightening or almost playful.
+State has its own host of haunted places.

 The islands are filled with many haunted places including schools, bridges, libraries, drive-in movie lots, and hotels.